 - Animation Bump: The first shorts were incredibly crude and reused frames on many occasions.
 By the end of the series the characters' designs are more or less finalised and the animation is much more crisp and fluid, if still looser and still more or less cartoony than what was used in the actual series after.

-- Art Evolution: The Simpsons' designs were initially crude and very prone to being Off-Model (due to the artists basically tracing over Matt Groening's rough storyboards), but they were eventually streamlined.
+- Art Evolution: The Simpsons' designs were initially crude and very prone to being Off-Model (due to the artists basically using Matt Groening's rough storyboards and sketches as a preferred character design choice), but they were eventually streamlined.
 By the end of their run they look essentially like they do at the start of the spin-off series.

 - Batman Gambit: Marge sets one up in "The Money Jar".
 She warns Bart, Lisa and Maggie not to touch the jar of money in the kitchen.
 Bart falls for this ploy, only to discover that she put a single dollar inside.